 If you don’t know already, strap locks are designed to help prevent your strap from coming loose and falling off the buttons that are screwed into your instrument.
-By having a pair of them installed, you can potentially avoid disastrous incidents, like damaging your bass or, worse, getting yourself hurt.
+By installing a pair of them, you can potentially avoid disastrous incidents, like damaging your bass or, worse, getting yourself hurt.

 Some products come with special buttons that you can easily install, and one of the systems I like the most is the Ernie Ball strap locks that you can find at Amazon, but the Dunlop and Schaller ones are amazing too!

 You can also get away with using the round rubber blocks that you can put around your existing strap buttons, but they aren’t as reliable as the aforementioned options.
 They are better than nothing, though, and worth considering.